bonitoo-io/influxdata-iot-petstore/README.md

 The project can be imported into the IDE of your choice, with Java 8 installed, as a Maven project.

 Demo uses [Vaadin Charts](https://vaadin.com/components/vaadin-charts) library for the metrics visualization.
 Vaadin Charts is commercial library and license file is needed in order to compile a run the demo.
 Free trial license can be obtained from https://vaadin.com/trial.

+InfluxDB 2.0 must be started on localhost on default port 9999.

+You can simply run `./scripts/influxdb-restart.sh` to create and setup InfluxDB 2.0 server in docker.

-InfluxDB 2.0 must be started on default 9999.
-You can start the new clean instance of InfluxDB using docker by following command:
+ You can start the new clean instance of InfluxDB manually using docker by following command:

 ```bash